-Hungary: the mandate to e-invoice in the energy sector is now live
+Hungary: the mandate to e-invoice in the energy sector set to go live soon

-Hungary: the mandate to e-invoice in the energy sector is now live
+Hungary: the mandate to e-invoice in the energy sector set to go live soon

 Photo by Keszthelyi Timi / Unsplash

-As Hungary moves towards a more transparent and efficient business environment, the introduction of mandatory electronic invoicing (e-invoicing) in the energy sector and the Real Time Invoice Reporting (RTIR) system are set to transform how companies operate.
+As Hungary moves towards a more transparent and efficient business environment, the introduction of a mandatory electronic invoice system (e-invoicing) in the energy sector and the Real Time Invoice Reporting (RTIR) system are set to transform how companies operate their billing.

-Starting this year, electricity and natural gas suppliers must comply with stringent new regulations designed to combat VAT fraud and streamline invoicing processes.
+Although general b2b electronic invoicing is not mandatory yet, starting this year, electricity and natural gas suppliers must comply with stringent new regulations in Hungary designed to combat VAT fraud and streamline invoicing processes.

-This significant legislative shift not only impacts how businesses manage their invoices but also emphasizes the importance of adhering to updated VAT rules and electronic document retention.
+This significant legislative shift not only impacts how the taxpayer manages their invoices but also emphasizes the importance of adhering to updated VAT rules and electronic document retention.
 Let's dive into the details of these groundbreaking changes and what they mean for businesses operating in Hungary!

 What does the latest change entail?

-Effective 1 January 2025, electronic invoicing (e-invoicing) is compulsory in Hungary for electricity and natural gas suppliers, including traders, distributors, and transmission system operators supplying electricity and natural gas to non-private entities.
+Initially planned to go live on 1 January 2025, but now postponed to July 2025, eInvoicing in Hungary is compulsory for electricity and natural gas suppliers, including traders, distributors, and transmission system operators supplying electricity and natural gas to non-private entities.
 This requirement is governed by Government Decree no. 273/2007 and Government Decree no. 19/2009.

 According to Hungary's VAT regulations, non-private entities include partnerships, trusts, corporate entities, and NGOs.

-This legislative update seeks to curb VAT fraud related to electricity and natural gas transactions.
+This legislative update seeks to curb VAT fraud related to electricity and natural gas transactions in Hungary.
 It also underscores the necessity of complying with Hungary’s VAT rules regarding the retention of electronic documents.
 The new regulations provide leeway in the format of e-invoices, allowing for any method approved by the Hungarian tax authority.
-Nevertheless, e-invoices must be archived electronically following the prevailing VAT legislation.
+Nevertheless, an e-invoice must be archived electronically following the prevailing VAT legislation.

-What other digital requirements do businesses need to abide by in Hungary?
+Aside from e-invoicing in Hungary, what other digital requirements do businesses need to abide by?

-Aside from electronic invoicing, entities doing business in Hungary must also comply with Real Time Invoice Reporting (RTIR).
+Aside from a mandatory e-invoicing system, entities doing business in Hungary must also comply with Real Time Invoice Reporting (RTIR), or live reporting per invoice.

-The objective of the implementation of RTIR is to tackle the grey economy by discouraging tax fraud.
+Real-Time Information Reporting (RTIR) took effect in Hungary on 1st July 2018.
+The objective of the implementation of Hungarian real-time invoice reporting is to tackle the grey economy by discouraging tax fraud.

-Under the RTIR requirement, businesses can issue invoices using printed invoice forms, an invoicing program, or a cash register.
+Under the real-time VAT invoice reporting requirement, companies registered in Hungary for VAT can issue invoices using printed invoice forms, an invoicing program, or a cash register, but companies must report invoice data to the tax authorities in real-time.

-However, data on invoices issued from block (or invoicing program) must be disclosed to the National Tax and Customs Administration (NTCA) if the conditions are fulfilled.
-This means that invoices can be issued in paper, PDF, or XML format, but the invoice data must be reported to NTCA in XML format, encoded to BASE64 format.
+However, data on invoices issued from block (or invoicing program) must be disclosed to the Hungarian National Tax and Customs Administration (NTCA) if the conditions are fulfilled.
+This means that an invoice can be issued in paper, PDF, or XML format, but the data of invoices sent must be reported to the NTCA (NAV) portal in XML format, encoded to BASE64 format.
+A PDF invoice issued by an ERP is considered an electronic invoice in Hungary.

-The requirement to report invoice data affects VAT-registered established and non-established businesses, including those conducting tax-exempt activities, and B2G, B2B, and B2C domestic and cross-border transactions are included in the mandate.
+The requirement to report the invoice data affects businesses registered in Hungary, including those conducting tax-exempt activities, and B2G, B2B, and B2C transactions are included in the mandate.
+This system allows the National Tax and Customs Administration of Hungary (NAV) to validate transactions in real-time.

-Since 1 July 2020, onward, data must be provided for all invoices and documents treated as invoices which
+Since 1 July 2020, onward, data must be reported in real-time for all invoices and documents treated as invoices which

 • are made out / issued by a domestic taxable person